lcr/lcr.github.io/_posts/2017-12-28-jekyll-notes.md

 ## Command

-Creates a new Jekyll site scaffold in PATH
+Create a new Jekyll site scaffold in PATH

 ```
 jekyll new